wafiakmal/Data-Engineering-Project-2-Data-Cleaning-NC-Police-Stops/README.md

+# Project 2 - Wafiakmal Miftah

-# Introduction
+## Introduction
 Hi!
-In this second assignment for Data Engineering class, I will show my capability of cleaning and truncating big data that will be further analyzed in weeks to come!
+In this second project for Data Engineering class, I will show my capability of cleaning and truncating big data that will be further analyzed in weeks to come!

-# Project Overview
+## Project Overview
 [Imgur](https://imgur.com/FGWdsVs)